gness1804/wedding-site/README.md

 This is the website that I built for what was supposed to be my wedding in October 2019.
 Unfortunately, the wedding was called off, but I want to keep this site around as a portfolio piece.
 I worked hard to build it and it showcases some of my React skills.

+For reasons that should now be clear, this site does not exist "in the wild".
+However, you can clone it down and run it locally.

 <br />

 ## Install